-• Upon receipt of the sensor, inspect the packaging and contents for damage.
-File damage claims with the shipping company.

-• The model number, cable length, and cable resistance are printed on a label at the connection end of the cable.
+- Upon receipt of the sensor, inspect the packaging and contents for damage.
+File damage claims with the shipping company. - The model number and cable length are printed on a label at the connection end of the cable.
 Check this information against the shipping documents to ensure the expected product and cable length were received.